 These SQL transformations may run in a stored procedure, in an Airflow SQL operator, or some other scripting environment—but regardless of where it runs, that legacy SQL code must be migrated!

 How can that migration be done with a) minimal headache and b) maximum quality?

 Announcing a new (free!) on-demand course

-Over the last 18 months, myself and the rest of the dbt Labs professional services team have evolved a process to help teams migrate legacy SQL queries to dbt SQL.
+Over the last 18 months, the dbt Labs professional services team has evolved a process to help teams migrate legacy SQL queries to dbt SQL.

 And as of today, you can now learn + implement that same refactoring process, with a new on-demand course.

 If you're completely new to dbt, you may want to start with the dbt Fundamentals course before diving into this one.

 Everyone learns a bit differently, so you can pick up the course materials in a few different formats:

 - The video course, Refactoring SQL for Modularity, which includes a practice query + dataset to test your refactoring skills.